 6. Part time GPs would struggle to have someone cover their patients when they are not working ?

 In fact the opposite is true.
 The clinical results for the part time doctor are monitored and followed up by the clinical lead depending on the urgency.
 If there are issues with a patient, the practice will triage and sort the urgency and if needed by the patient will be seen on the day by another doctor.
 The philosophy of the practice is that if we all work as a team and pay attention to our modes of communication then issues for patients are less likely to get missed.

 7. Can Don Medical Clinic be a financially competitive practice ?

 Don Medical Clinic is a mixed billing practice.
 Patients are charged for the services of the clinical team.
-The clinical lead doctor, practice nurse, business manager and practice manager have all attended workshops by April Armstrong from Business for Doctors, and the practice team has a good grasp on how to utilies Medicare in way that ethically meets Medicare criteria and meets the patients needs as well keep the out of pocket cost to the patient to a minimum.
+The clinical lead doctor, practice nurse, business manager and reception Leader have all attended workshops by April Armstrong from Business for Doctors, and the practice team has a good grasp on how to utilise Medicare in way that ethically meets Medicare criteria and meets the patients needs as well as keep the out of pocket cost to the patient to a minimum.
 Further training by the doctors has also led to a capacity to offer services and other Medicare item number to ensure the doctors skills and time is adequately remunerated and te patients receive the maximum rebate.

-Don Medical Clinic is also offering employee contracts to doctors, where by a regular income is guaranteed with bonuses, holiday , carer/sick leave and study leave are included.
-Financial assistance for Medical indemnity fees and funding for a Business for Doctors workshop is included in the package.
-For more information please contact: email@example.com
+Don Medical Clinic is also offering employee contracts to doctors, where by a regular income is guaranteed with bonuses, holiday leave, carer/sick leave and study leave are included.
+Financial assistance for Medical indemnity fees and funding for a Business for Doctors workshop can be included in the package.
+For more information please contact: firstname.lastname@example.org

 8. What sort of training do you need to be an owner/ clinical lead of a small practice ?